opencog/benchmark/query-link/README.md

 between 576 word-pairs, using a non-trivial search pattern.
 The search pattern has one variable and four GlobNodes in it; the Globs mean that this whole thing requires significant pattern-matching effort.
-To avoid pulluting the atomspace with search results, this also uses temporary atomspaces for the search.
+To avoid polluting the AtomSpace with search results, this also uses temporary AtomSpaces for the search.
 Linux `perf_events` confirms that 90% of all CPU time is spent in the pattern-matcher.

 This is a "real world" benchmark, in that it uses a real-world dataset, containing actual data from actual NLP experiments.
-It's called "nano" only because its many thousands of tims smaller than the real datasets it was derived from.
+It's called "nano" only because its many thousands of times smaller than the real datasets it was derived from.
 As a "real-world" benchmark, it should represent "real-world" results that users can expect to get.